magento/magento2-page-builder/docs/reference/events.md

 | [image:uploadAfter](#imageuploadafter)              | [{{config.name}}:{{preview.parent.id}}:updateAfter](#confignameidupdateafter)        |
 |                                                     |                                                          |

+## Usage

 ## `contentType:*` events
 Events starting with `contentType:` are triggered for every content type on the stage.
-These events can also be called for specific content types by prefixing the content type's name before the event (``name:event`).
+These events can also be called for specific content types by prefixing the content type's name before the event (`name:event`).
 For example:
 * `text:createAfter`
 * `row:mountAfter`
 * `tab-item:mountAfter`